Kate Williams Intergrative counselling

 Through our working together, you can gain a greater awareness and understanding of what is going on for you.
-Within a safe and therapeutic relationship, difficult feelings can be explored and processed.
+Within a safe and therapeutic relationship, difficult feelings, repetative thoughts and patterns of behaviour can be explored and processed.
 New ways of viewing yourself and your relationships can help you feel less stuck and able to move forward and achieve goals that may currently feel out of reach.

 Intergrative counselling means I use a range of therapeutic approaches, depending on the individual needs of the client.
 My counselling style is relational and person centred as I believe the client can find their own solutions, at their own pace, when the therapeutic conditions for change are in place.

 Fear and shame can leave people feeling isolated and uncomfortable in sharing their problems with others.
 My approach is sensitive and supportive, with an emphasis on building trust and safety within the therapeutic relationship, for clients to feel able to tune in and connect to all parts of themselves.